fauzansyll/fauzan-fe-satudental-pokemon/README.md

 # Unused Stack
 this unused stack is installed on purpose due to potential usage in the future
 - [SASS](https://sass-lang.com/)

-## API
-Create env file and use https://pokeapi.co/api/v2 as primary, there's some functions to handle fetching along with the API

 ## Project Structure